MaksymSz/MaksymSz/README.md

 ## 🔬 Research & Projects
 I am passionate about AI, machine learning, and data science, working on cutting-edge solutions in predictive modeling, deep learning, and optimization.
-I am also a member of the student research group AI Lab.

 ## 📫 Get in Touch
 Feel free to connect with me for collaborations, discussions, or research opportunities!